 The inn is a bit pricey, but well worth the cost just for the views alone.
-The innkeepers are not overly friendly (and definitely give preferential treatment to some guests over others), yet willing to assist you with area recommendations for dinner or activities.
-There are plenty of amenities at the lodge itself including a pool table, year round hot tub, and 24 hour drinks including hot coffee and tea (Keurig machine), beer, and wine.
+The innkeepers are not overly friendly (and definitely give preferential treatment to some guests over others), yet are willing to assist you with area recommendations for dinner or activities.
+There are plenty of amenities at the lodge itself including a pool table, year-round hot tub, and 24 hour drinks including hot coffee and tea (Keurig machine), as well as beer and wine.
 If your brave enough to bear the cold, you can enjoy a relaxing soak in the outdoor hot tub as you watch the snow fall down.
 What a perfect romantic setting!

 A plate of afternoon brownies with a cup of hot cocoa or tea is the perfect treat waiting for you after a morning of snowshoeing.
 The cute little mountain themed breakfast/relaxing area offers the perfect wintry setting.
 What a treat after being out in the cold snow!

 The breakfast in the morning was the only let down of our stay.
 To be honest, I expected it to be much better.
 Breakfast consisted of a tiny fruit cup followed by stuffed crepes with blueberry sauce and a side of sausage.
 Talk to the innkeepers in advance if you have specific allergies or food requests.
 We made the mistake of forgetting to inform them of our specific requests, and thus, were left with a meager breakfast to start the day.
 The crepes were delicious although I would have preferred eggs, toast or even potatoes in place of the sausage.